sindresorhus/open/readme.md

 Type: `boolean`\
 Default: `false`

-Option to allow the opened app resolve the promise with nonzero exit code when `wait` option value `true`.
+Allow the opened app resolve the promise with nonzero exit code when `wait` option value `true`.
-We do not recommend using it because by default the app convention for success exit code was 0.
+We do not recommend using it because by default the app convention for success exit code is 0.

 ## Caveats